 2020…what a year.
-One that we will all never forget, although many of us want to!
-What started as a year with so much promise and so many events planned due to the special patterned dates (4/4, 6/6, 8/8, 10/10, 12/12 all fell on Saturdays), Leap Year, plus who didn’t love the ring of “2020”.
+Although many of us want to, it’s one that we will all never forget!
+What started as a year with so much promise and so many events planned due to the special patterned dates (4/4, 6/6, 8/8, 10/10, 12/12 all fell on Saturdays), and Leap Year.
+Plus, who didn’t love the ring of “2020”.

-2020 has added some new words to our business lexicon – like pivot.
-It’s sot the same pivot as a basketball pivot, but a business change of course.
-We now offer services like a virtual photo booth, QR code operation of our open-air photo booths, and full-service digitizing where we can preserve your past memories (physical prints, negatives, slides, VHS tapes, 8mm movies, and more).
-These services have helped us still be able to gather safely from the comfort of our living room sofa to smaller-scaled in-person events.
+It’s not the same pivot as a basketball pivot, but a business change of course.
+We now offer services like a virtual photo booth, QR code operation of our open-air photo booths, and full-service digitizing.
+We can preserve your past memories (physical prints, negatives, slides, VHS tapes, 8mm movies, and more).
+These services have helped us continue to gather safely from the comfort of our living room sofa and smaller-scaled in-person events.

-What is not lost during this reflection is the tremendous toll the pandemic has taken on people’s lives and livelihoods, the lack of human interaction, the inability to see elderly family members of those with compromised immunities, and the list goes on and on.
+What is not lost during this reflection is the tremendous toll the pandemic has taken on people’s lives and livelihoods.
+The lack of human interaction, the inability to see elderly family members of those with compromised immunities, and the list goes on and on.
 Our wish for 2021 is that it is safe again to gather in person in close proximity, to resume working from an office where we can laugh in break rooms and engage with co-workers, to reduce the enormous physical and emotional toll this is taking on our health care workers and first responders, students can return to school, and life can resume.
 How often in our past have we wished for “normalcy”?
 Hopefully, 2021 will be the return to normalcy and we can’t wait to be a part of those celebrations!

 Peace out 2020 – we are ready for 2021!